 For many families who visit Lincolnshire on holiday, finding a walk that is suitable for the whole family is important.
-While there are many walks to head out on, it’s essential that the routes are easy for children to do, and often if there are pushchairs involved, parents need to know that the trail that they are taking is easily accessible.
+While there are many walks to head out on, it’s essential that the routes are easy for children to do.
+And often if there are pushchairs involved, parents need to know that the trail is easily accessible.

-Here are some of our favourite family-friendly routes which are perfect for getting out and about around the beautiful Lincolnshire countryside.
+Here are some of our favourite family-friendly routes.
+They are perfect for getting out and about around the beautiful Lincolnshire countryside.

 Take a walk around the beautiful, historic town of Alford, which is situated at the foot of the Lincolnshire Wolds.
 It’s a quiet and peaceful town, making it the perfect place to wander around with children.

-The Alford circular walk takes you around the historic streets on a 2-mile wander and is perfect for families with younger children with pushchairs.
+The Alford circular walk takes you around the historic streets on a 2-mile wander.
+It is perfect for families with younger children with pushchairs.

-Take in the sights of this beautiful town, including the windmill, and the beautiful 14th-century church, and we definitely recommend stopping off at the Alford craft market, too!
+Take in the sights of this beautiful town, including the windmill, and the beautiful 14th-century church.
+We definitely recommend stopping off at the Alford craft market, too!

-Enjoy one of three walks set out by Lincolnshire County Council which is perfect for families with young children, and get to see all the sights and sounds of Ancaster, a town with links back as far as the prehistoric period.
+Enjoy one of three walks set out by Lincolnshire County Council which are perfect for families with young children.
+Get to see all the sights and sounds of Ancaster, a town with links back as far as the prehistoric period.

 Situated on an old Roman trail, keep your eyes peeled from some incredible glimpses into the areas past.
 It’s a good talking point for families with older children, too!